-- 1. Authorize the Department of Recreation and Parks (RAP) General Manager to accept and receive Juvenile Justice Crime Prevention Act (JJCPA) grant funding for the After-School Enrichment and Supervision Program in the approximate amount of Six Hundred Nine Thousand, Four Hundred Forty-Three Dollars (\$609,443.00) (Grant) from the County of Los Angeles Probation Department (County) to provide youth services through RAP's Clean and Safe Spaces (CLASS) Parks Youth Employment Internship Program (YEIP) for Fiscal Year 2021-2022 at selected recreation facilities, subject to the approval of the Mayor and City Council; - Direct RAP staff to transmit a copy of the Grant award and accompanying Memorandum of Understanding attached hereto as Attachment 1to the Mayor in accordance with Executive Directive No. 3 (Villaraigosa Series), Office of the City Administrative Officer (CAO), Office of the Chief Legislative Analyst (CLA), and to the City Clerk for Council Committee and City Council approval before accepting and receiving the grant award, pursuant to the Los Angeles Administrative Code Section 14.6 et seq. as may be amended: - Designate RAP's General Manager, Executive Officer, or Assistant General Manager, as the agent to conduct all negotiations, execute and submit all documents, including but not limited to applications, agreements, amendments, and payment requests, which may be necessary for the acceptance and use of Grant funds;
+- 1. Authorize the Department of Recreation and Parks (RAP) General Manager to accept and receive Juvenile Justice Crime Prevention Act (JJCPA) grant funding for the After School Enrichment and Supervision Program in the approximate amount of \$660,000.00 (Grant) from the County of Los Angeles Probation Department (County) to provide youth services through RAP's Clean and Safe Spaces (CLASS) Parks Youth Employment Internship Program (YEIP) for Fiscal Year 2024-2025 at selected recreation facilities set forth in Attachment No. 1 of this Report, subject to the approval of the Mayor and City Council; - 2.
+Direct RAP staff to transmit a copy of the Grant award and accompanying Memorandum of Understanding (MOU) attached hereto as Attachment No. 2 to the Mayor, Office of the City Administrative Officer (CAO), Office of the Chief Legislative Analyst (CLA), and to the City Clerk for Committee and City Council approval of the Grant pursuant to the Los Angeles Administrative Code Section 14.6 et seq. as may be amended; - Designate RAP's General Manager, Executive Officer, or Assistant General Manager as the agent to conduct all negotiations, execute and submit all documents, including but not limited to applications, agreements, amendments, and payment requests, which may be necessary for the acceptance and use of Grant funds; - 4.
+Authorize RAP's General Manager to enter into the MOU, subject to all necessary approvals;